Polka: Origin and popularity

 The polka's origin story first appears in the periodical Bohemia in 1844, in which it was attributed to a young Bohemian woman named Anna Slezáková (born Anna Chadimová).
 As told by Čeněk Zíbrt, the music teacher Josef Neruda noticed her dancing in an unusual way to accompany a local folk song called "Strýček Nimra koupil šimla", or "Uncle Nimra Bought a White Horse" in 1830.
 The dance was further propagated by Neruda, who put the tune to paper and taught other young men to dance it.
-Some versions of this origin story placed the first polka as being danced in Hradec Kralove, while others claimed it occurred in the village of Labska Tynica.
+Some versions of this origin story placed the first polka as being danced in Hradec Králové, while others claimed it occurred in Kostelec nad Labem or Labská Týnice.
 Historians believe the polka evolved as a quicker version of the waltz, and associate the rapid bourgeoning in popularity of the polka across Europe in the mid-1800s with the spread of the Romantic movement, which emphasized an idealized version of peasant culture.

 By 1835, this dance had spread to the ballrooms of Prague.
 From there, it spread to classical music hub Vienna by 1839, and in 1840 was introduced in Paris by Johaan Raab, a Prague dance instructor.
 It was so well received in Paris that its popularity was referred to as "polkamania."
 The dance soon spread to London in 1844, where it was considered highly fashionable, and was also introduced to America.
-It remained a popular ballroom dance in America, especially with growing Central, Northern, and Eastern European immigrant groups until the late 19th century.
+It remained a popular ballroom dance in America, especially with growing Central, Northern, and Eastern European immigrant groups, until the late 19th century.

 It may also be responsible for an increase in domestic popularity since the end of the 19th century, starting with the birth of recorded music, at first thanks to the many recordings provided by Emile Berliner's Gramophone company, which provided several examples of popular music.
 Some of the more desired American recordings include Berliner 230 ("Commodore Polka", played by W. Paris Chambers) and the Berliner 3300s series (which include recordings like "The Signal polka" (BeA 3307) and "Exposition echoes polka" (BeA 3301), played by Arthur Pryor), though most early records are extremely scarce or nonexistent anymore due to their fragile nature.